abraker95/Hit-offset-bot/README.md

 ### Setup:

-Discord token id needs to be filled in run.py. osu! login info needs to be filled in online/login.py to allow the retrieval of replays.
+Discord bot token needs to be filled in run.py. osu! login info needs to be filled in online/login.py to allow the retrieval of replays.

 ### Usage: